 Due to the interdisciplinary nature of Women's & Gender Studies as a program of study, admission to our graduate program is open to many who did not major in this field as undergraduates.
 In compiling your application materials, please reflect on your coursework, academic projects, and relevant life experiences that have prepared you to pursue a graduate degree in Women's & Gender Studies.

-To be considered for admission to the Master's program in Women's & Gender Studies, you must submit an online application, college transcripts, and GRE scores* to the UNT Toulouse Graduate School.
+To be considered for admission to the Master's program in Women's & Gender Studies, you must submit an online application and college transcripts to the UNT Toulouse Graduate School.
 In addition, please submit supporting materials to the Women's & Gender Studies Program.
 Only complete applications will be considered for admission decisions.

 We encourage you to apply early to secure your place in our graduate program.
 We have rolling admissions and begin accepting applications on the dates listed below for Fall and Spring admissions.
 We continue accepting applications until all places in the graduate program are filled.
 Please note that international applicants must follow priority deadlines set by the University of North Texas: April 1st for Fall semester and October 15th for Spring semester.